eMous/tlnx/prj.md

 # Interactively choose modules from the displayed list
 ./tlnx --select-modules

+# Force re-running the docker module even if it reports as installed
+./tlnx -f --modules docker

 # Persist HTTP proxy settings and exit
 ./tlnx --set-http-proxy http://proxy:port